Criticism of the Walt Disney Company: Disney Channel

+Brian Peck backlash

+Disney Channel faced backlash for hiring Brian Peck on the series The Suite Life of Zack & Cody after he had been convicted in 2004 for sexually abusing a minor in 2001, who has since been revealed to be former Nickelodeon star Drake Bell.
+Disney Channel executives fired Peck after learning about his conviction and Peck's voice lines and on-screen credits on the series were replaced or removed.
+Disney Channel representatives have stated that Peck was never on set nor interacted with the show's cast or crew.

 ESPN

-Criticism of ESPN is mostly concerning the journalistic standards of the network versus the entertainment division.

-One such event came in 2010 when ESPN gave one hour of time, and the advertising money that goes with it, to NBA superstar LeBron James so he could announce where he would play during the 2010-11 NBA season.
-This program was called The Decision and received criticism because ESPN ceded control of the hour to an outside source, and the person doing the interview was Jim Gray, who was not an ESPN employee.
-This is in addition to the hours of hype preceding the special which was in the form of a three-hour SportsCenter telecast.

-There was a Texas Tech scandal, which involved ESPN College Football analyst Craig James.
-Through James, ESPN used its power to get head coach Mike Leach fired because of how James's son, Adam, was treated following a concussion.

 ESPN has also been accused of overpaying for sports broadcasting rights, and that Wall Street analysts have raised concerns that this could be a major drain on Disney as a whole, since the amount of money that can be recuperated from retransmission consent fees and advertising is limited; Disney still profits from the ESPN division but as of 2015 was cutting the network's higher-priced content to ensure long-term profitability.
 In October 2015, ESPN laid off about 300 employees, citing the rights costs combined with the increasing trend of cord-cutting.

 In November 2019, ESPN's owner The Walt Disney Company launched the streaming service called Disney+.
 ESPN heavily promoted the Disney+ launch, leading to accusations that the network was sacrificing its journalistic integrity.
 Examples cited by critics included a Simpsons-themed edition of SportsCenter "Top 10", as well as NFL reporter Adam Schefter tweeting that Disney+ "will change lives".
 Writing in Slate, Laura Wagner said that the "tongue bath" for Disney+ "represents a new inflection point in ESPN's decline from journalistic institution to entertainment company".
 Wagner added "This clumsy marketing blitz is an embarrassing exercise that turns ostensible reporters into stooges.
 It's also a stark example of just how flimsy ESPN's editorial vision has become."
 Meanwhile, Kelly McBride of the nonprofit journalism organization the Poynter Institute in an interview with The Washington Post said "You're turning the journalist into a salesperson and asking them to upsell the product.
 That's not the relationship you want the journalist to have with the audience member.
 You want that relationship to be about trust in the journalist's expertise."